UN warns Pakistan that forcibly deporting Afghans could lead to severe human rights violations

 Pakistan has long demanded that the Taliban authorities in Afghanistan cease their support for the TTP, which is a separate group but allied with the Afghan Taliban.

-The Taliban deny providing sanctuary to the TTP.
+The Taliban denies providing sanctuary to the TTP.

 —

-Abdul Sattar contributed to this report from Balochistan.
+Abdul Sattar contributed to this report from Balochistan, Adil Jawad Khan contributed from Karachi.